Skip to cookie consent Skip to main content

 Bile duct cancers, also called cholangiocarcinoma, are named for where they occur.
 The types of bile duct cancers include:

-• Extrahepatic cholangiocarcinoma (outside the liver), which includes common bile duct cancer and perihilar bile duct cancer (Klatskin tumors)
+• Extrahepatic cholangiocarcinoma, where cancer forms in the bile duct system outside of the liver.
+This includes two types: common bile duct cancer and perihilar bile duct cancer (also called Klatskin tumors).

-Recognizing gallbladder and bile duct cancer symptoms can be hard.
+Recognizing bile duct cancer symptoms can be hard.
 You likely won’t have obvious signs of cancer, but rather vague symptoms such as:

 • Abdominal (belly) discomfort